 About Michael

-I come to this work with a grounded, relational sensibility and a deep respect for the complexity of being human.
-I’m less interested in fitting people into categories than in meeting them as they are—with curiosity, presence, and honest conversation.
+I come to this work with a relational sensibility and a deep respect for the complexity of being human.
+I’m less interested in fitting people into categories than in meeting them as they are—with curiosity, presence, and thoughtful conversation.

 My work is shaped by the belief that healing isn’t mechanical.
 It happens through relationship, attentiveness, and the willingness to slow down enough to tell the truth about our lives.
 Therapy, for me, is not about fixing someone into an ideal version of themselves, but about creating space for clarity, flexibility, and deeper alignment over time.